global-synchronizer-foundation/cips/cip-new/cip-new.md

 ### SV Application

-The SV Application is modified so that it reads the new optional flag `SPLICE_APP_SV_INITIAL_ROUND` defaulted to 0.
+SV1 will read the new optional flag `SPLICE_APP_SV_INITIAL_ROUND` defaulted to 0 and set it as initial round.
-Each SV Application compares its value to its onboarding sponsor's value when joining after a reset.
-This ensures that a misconfiguration by either the sponsor or the joining node is caught.
+SVs joining an already bootstrapped network will take the initial round from their sponsor.

 When initializing the network, this value is passed as an argument to the Daml choice `DsoRules_Bootstrap`.